ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 $$\text{ where } q=\exp(2\pi iz).$$

-Ramanujan was able to conjecture powerful number theoretic congruences on this
+Ramanujan was able to conjecture powerful number theoretic congruences describing this
-$\tau$ function through the use of Modular Forms.
-Separately Ramanujan used Eisenstein series and other Modular Forms to produce astounding congruences describing the partition function $p(n)$, the function which counts the ways a whole number can be partitioned not counting ordering.
+$\tau$ function through modular forms.
+Separately Ramanujan used Eisenstein series and other modular forms to produce astounding congruences describing the partition function $p(n)$, the function which counts the ways a whole number can be partitioned not counting ordering.
 The following have been established as theory.